XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 To transact on the XRP Ledger, you need an address and secret key, and some XRP.
 You also need one or more recipients who are willing to hold the tokens you issue: unlike in some other blockchains, in the XRP Ledger you cannot force someone to hold a token they do not want.

 The best practice is to use ["cold" and "hot" addresses](issuing-and-operational-addresses.html).
 The cold address is the **issuer** of the token.
 The hot address is like a regular user's address that you control.
 It receives tokens from the cold address, which you can then transfer to other users.
-A hot address is not strictly necessary, since you could send tokens directly to users from the cold address, but it is useful for this tutorial since you need _someone_ to accept the tokens you issue.
-In production, you should take extra care of the cold address's cryptographic keys (for example, keeping them offline) because it is much harder to replace a cold address than a hot address, if its cryptographic keys are compromised.
+A hot address is not strictly necessary, since you could send tokens directly to users from the cold address, but it is good practice for security reasons.
+In production, you should take extra care of the cold address's cryptographic keys (for example, keeping them offline) because it is much harder to replace a cold address than a hot address.

-For purposes of this tutorial, you can get the keys for two addresses using the following interface.
+In this tutorial, the hot address receives the tokens you issue from the cold address.
+You can get the keys for two addresses using the following interface.

 <!-- Special version of generate-step.md for getting sender AND receiver credentials -->
 {% if use_network is undefined or use_network == "Testnet" %}